Vantaa: Languages

 Vantaa remains officially bilingual, as the Finnish Language Act states that a municipality must be declared bilingual if the number of speakers of the official minority language (Finnish or Swedish) is at least 8% of the population or 3,000 people.
 In relation to the total population, the proportion of Swedish speakers in Vantaa is the lowest of all bilingual municipalities in Finland.
 Among Vantaa's districts, the proportion of Swedish speakers was highest in Helsingin pitäjän kirkonkylä (19.0%), Sotunki (16.6%) and Luhtaanmäki (11.5%) in 2019.

 The number of people who speak Sámi, Finland's third official language, is only inhabitants.
 In Vantaa, of the population speak a mother tongue other than Finnish or Swedish.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 There are at least 100 different languages spoken in Vantaa.
-The most common foreign languages are Russian (4.3%), Estonian (3.4%), Arabic (2.4%), Albanian (2.0%), Somali (1.3%) and English (1.3%).
+The most common foreign languages are Russian (4.3%), Estonian (3.3%), Arabic (2.5%), Albanian (2.0%), English (1.4%), Somali (1.3%), Persian (1.1%), Ukrainian (1.1%) and Vietnamese (1.0%).